seosgithub/flok-apple/Example/Pods/Socket.IO-Client-Swift/README.md

 case HandleQueue(dispatch_queue_t) // The dispatch queue that handlers are run on.
 Default is the main queue. case VoipEnabled(Bool) // Only use this option if you're using the client with VoIP services.
 Changes the way the WebSocket is created.
 Default is false case Secure(Bool) // If the connection should use TLS.
-Default is false.
+Default is false. case SelfSigned(Bool) // Sets WebSocket.selfSignedSSL (Don't do this, iOS will yell at you)

 ```
 Methods
 -------
-1. `on(event: String, callback: NormalCallback)` - Adds a handler for an event.
+1. `on(event: String, callback: NormalCallback) -> NSUUID` - Adds a handler for an event.
 Items are passed by an array. `ack` can be used to send an ack when one is requested.
 See example.
+Returns a unique id for the handler.
-2. `once(event: String, callback: NormalCallback)` - Adds a handler that will only be executed once.
+2. `once(event: String, callback: NormalCallback) -> NSUUID` - Adds a handler that will only be executed once.
+Returns a unique id for the handler.
 3. `onAny(callback:((event: String, items: AnyObject?)) -> Void)` - Adds a handler for all events.
 It will be called on any received event.
 4. `emit(event: String, _ items: AnyObject...)` - Sends a message.
 Can send multiple items.
 5. `emit(event: String, withItems items: [AnyObject])` - `emit` for Objective-C